Nintendo at E3 2018: Fortnite, Super Smash Bros. Ultimate, Mario Party and more

 Here's everything that was announced during the Nintendo Direct livestream.

 Fortnite is suddenly here: Surprise (or, did you expect it?), the biggest game of 2018 is now on Switch.
 Like, today.
-You can download it soon.
+You can download it from 10 a.m.
+PT.

 Super Smash Bros.
 Ultimate looks like the epic Smash of your dreams, coming December 7

 Smash looks fantastic, but it also has a lot more going on than the already great 2014 Wii U version.
 It'll have every (yes, every) character ever in any Smash Bros. game, and a few new characters.
 It works with GameCube controllers.
-It is directed by Masahiro Sakurai.
+It's directed by Masahiro Sakurai.
 This looks insanely comprehensive.
-It looks like...over 60 characters?
+It looks like... over 60 characters?

 There are a few new exclusives, too: Metroid enemy Ridley, plus Splatoon characters.

-Pokemon: Let's Go Pikachu and Pokemon: Let's Go Eeevee arrive November 16: The game imports Pokemon from the mobile Pokemon Go game, and there's a new accessory called the Poke Ball Plus that has an analog stick and button and can be used as a game controller: it comes in an optional $100 game bundle.
-(I'm not a massive Pokemon player, but this one looks like a good way to get back aboard.)
+Pokemon: Let's Go Pikachu and Pokemon: Let's Go Eeevee arrive Nov.
+16: The game imports Pokemon from the mobile Pokemon Go game.
+And there's a new accessory, called the Poke Ball Plus, that has an analog stick and button and can be used as a game controller -- it comes in an optional $100 game bundle.
+(I'm not a massive Pokemon player, but this one looks like a good way to get back on board.)

 Other games shown, many of which were already known:

-- Starlink: Battle for Atlas, Ubisoft's toys-based-game with Starfox tie-ins (October 16)
+- Starlink: Battle for Atlas, Ubisoft's toy-based game with Starfox tie-ins (Oct.
+16)

 - Minecraft is getting its physical release (June 21)